braph-software/BRAPH-2/tutorials/developers/dev_nn_xval/readme.md

 > end
 > ````
 >
+> ① and ② calculate the average value of the area under the receiver operating characteristic curve across k folds.
+>
-> ③aggregates the confusion matrix across k folds.
+> ③ aggregates the confusion matrix across k folds.
 >